haltu/muuri/README.md

 ### hiddenStyles &nbsp;

 The styles that will be applied to all hidden items.
 These styles are also used for the show/hide animations which means that you have to have the same style properties in visibleStyles and hiddenStyles options.
-Be sure to define all style properties camel cased.
+Be sure to define all style properties camel cased and without vendor prefixes (Muuri prefixes the properties automatically where needed).

 * Default value: `{opacity: 0, transform: 'scale(0.5)'}`.
 * Accepted types: object.